watermint/toolbox/docs/guides/dropbox-business.md

 ## Find and delete unused groups

 There are two commands to find unused groups.
 The first command is `dropbox team group list`.
 The command `dropbox team group list` will report the number of members of each group.
-If it's zero, a group is not currently used to adding permission to folders.
-If you want to see which folder uses each group, use the command `dropbox team group folder list`. `dropbox team group folder list` will report the group to folder mapping.
-The report `group_with_no_folders` will show groups with no folders.
-You can safely remove groups once if you check both the number of members and folders.
+If it's zero, a group is not currently used to adding permission to folders.\nIf you want to see which folder uses each group, use the command `dropbox team group folder list`. `dropbox team group folder list` will report the group to folder mapping.
+The report `group_with_no_folders` will show groups with no folders.\nYou can safely remove groups once you check both the number of members and folders.
 After confirmation, you can bulk delete groups by using the command `dropbox team group batch delete`.

 | Command                                                                                             | Description                |
 |-----------------------------------------------------------------------------------------------------|----------------------------|